sebw/blog-old.wains.be/index.md

 # Sebastien Wains

-A personal wiki about Linux, Open Source, VoIP and other nerdy stuff.
+A blog about Linux, Open Source, VoIP and other nerdy stuff.

 Comments require a Telegram account.
 [Isso] should replace Telegram in the near future.